eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 as a replacement for the 'Dry Reefs' in the Coral Sea.
 A 10 m contour was also developed to provide an addtional represention of the 3D structure of the reef.

-There was no high resolution bathymetry available for any of the Coral Sea reefs and so the satellite derived bathymetry was estimated using depth measurements available in other regions.
+There was no high resolution shallow bathymetry available for any of the Coral Sea reefs and so the satellite derived bathymetry was estimated using depth measurements available in other regions.
 The algorithm developed used standard green / blue band ratio, which is moderately accurate from 4 - 12 m, however it is influenced by water colour (no too much of a problem in the Coral Sea due to the clear water), and substrate brightness, neither of these factors were fully compensated for in the algorthm.

 As such the depth contours should not be considered as high accuracy and may contain depth errors up to 5 m.
+In addition to this the depth data is affected by clouds and in some Sentinel 2 scenes (in particular Kenn Reef) there are significant clouds (due to the limited available imagery) resulting in lots of false depth contours.
+The depth data from this dataset is RAW and unfiltered or clipped.

 They parameters needed to calibrate the band ratio depth estimate were based the limited number depth measurements in marine charts in Shark Bay in WA for depths between 0 - 15 m.
 This area was chosen due to its clear